 12 Newsletter Fatigue Statistics to Know in 2026

-Below are 12 statistics that explain why newsletter fatigue happens and what to do next if you want to stay informed without burning out.
+Newsletter fatigue is not just a feeling.
+It is a measurable pattern of overload, context switching, and after-hours catch-up.
+The 12 statistics below explain why it happens in 2026 and what to do next if you want to stay informed without burning out.
+Last updated: April 23, 2026.

 | Signal | Latest Data Point | Source |